cse-southeast-devcrew/openhack-durable-entities/starter/docs/azurefunctions-running-debugging.md

 Looks like you are on your way to become a savvy Azure Functions Developer!

-Review the [Challenge 0](../../docs/challenge-000.md) for the Open Hack and see, if you are done.
-(I think, you might be... :o)

-But wait, wait...here's a hint, take a close look at the list of resources above, some of them might come handy in your next set of challenges.
+Here's a hint, take a close look at the list of resources above, some of them might come handy in your next set of challenges.

 Alternatively, return to [main README document](../README.md) or review [Step 1](./vscode-remote-development.md), setting up remote development environment using VS Code and Docker containers or [Step 2](./azurefunctions-storage-setup.md), setting up Azure Storage account for Azure Functions.